 This Conflicts of Interest Policy applies to all members of the Pensions Committee and the Pension Board, including scheme member and employer representatives, whether voting members or not.
-It applies to all members of the Hackney Council Pension Fund Management Team and the Chief Finance Officer (Section 151 Officer).
+It applies to all members of the London Borough of Hackney Pension Fund Investment and Administration Team and the Chief Finance Officer (Section 151 Officer).